NordicSemiconductor/zcbor/README.md

 elem_count is one reason for needing "backup" states (the other is to allow rollback of the payload).
 You need a number of backups corresponding to the maximum number of nested levels in your data.

-Backups are needed for encoding if you are using canonical encoding (CDDL_CBOR_CANONICAL), or using the bstrx_cbor_* functions.
+Backups are needed for encoding if you are using canonical encoding (ZCBOR_CANONICAL), or using the bstrx_cbor_* functions.
 Backups are needed for decoding if there are any lists, maps, or CBOR-encoded strings in the data.

 Note that the benefits of using the library directly is greater for encoding than for decoding.